 Jesus is the Word.

 The Greek word John used here for “Word” is logos, which is the word from which we derive the english word “logic.”
-It refers to timeless truth.
-Jesus is Logos.
-Jesus is Timeless Truth.
-Jesus is the Logic of God.
+And while this isn't what John intended to say, it's a great reminder that our faith in Christ is logical.
+One could say Jesus is the Logic of God.

 Logic is not your enemy.
 The problem facing Pentecostal and Charismatic believers is not logic.
 The problem is that we have largely separated logic from Jesus and assumed that the two are at odds.
 On the contrary, any reasoning that excludes Jesus as a key factor is actually illogical.
 Jesus is the game-changer.
 Jesus is the One who makes the impossible possible.